kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

     - UML modeling and diagramming using tools such as Visio or Lucidchart
     - Best practices for selecting and using business analysis tools

+- Module 4: Data Analysis and Visualization (5 classes)
+    -  Fundamentals of data analysis and modeling, including descriptive statistics, inferential statistics, and predictive analytics
+    -  Techniques for collecting, cleaning, and processing data using tools such as Excel, Python, or R
+    -  Data visualization and dashboard design using tools such as Tableau or Power BI
+    - Introduction to data warehousing and business intelligence
+    - Best practices for data analysis and visualization for business analysts

 - Module: Bonus
      -  A guided project on Business Analysis, incorporating all the skills and tools learned in the course
      -  Introduction to systems theory